Rental Screening Criteria

 - Valid government issued photo identification, regardless of expiration date, including evidence of Social Security number, permanent resident card, immigrant visa, individual taxpayer identification number, non-immigrant visa, will be required as necessary to adequately screen for criminal and credit.

 - You may provide your social security number on a strictly voluntary basis to assist us in obtaining a credit report.
 We will use reasonable efforts to obtain a credit report and credit history even if we do not have this information.
 You may be able to assist us by providing a recent history of at least six months of paid utility bills or other regular monthly bills that show a pattern of consistent and timely payment.
-However, if we are unable to obtain sufficient credit information, we will be unable to approve your application.
+However, if we are unable to obtain sufficient credit information, we may be unable to approve your application.

 - Applicants must be eighteen (18) years of age or older.